 In order to provide the best experience for our shoppers, while allowing for dialogue, we have some simple guidelines for people seeking signatures on political documents and for campaigning.

-- You are welcome to make yourself available for people to talk with you, but please find a spot to stand that does not impede the flow of shoppers into and out of the market.
+- You are welcome to make yourself available for people to talk with you immediately outside the market boundaries, but please find a spot to stand that does not impede the flow of shoppers into and out of the market.

 - Let shoppers approach you if they are interested.
 Do not approach shoppers doing business with vendors, or follow shoppers to get their attention.